anoobbacker/detect-eye/README.md

 ![Detect Eye project ](./doc/images/project.png)

+## Details
 This project was created as part of a I-Stem Hackathon 2018 initiative over 24hours during 20 Jan - 21 Jan 2018 done by Venkatesh Potluri, Pratyush Kaushal, Palash Gupta, Sai Krishna Mundrati & Anoob Backer.

+To begin with we focused on making it easy for visually-impared users to navigate.

+Today most of the people use normal cane, smart Cane, non-real time applications & use sighted assistance.
+We do understand that none of these can be replaced immediatly.

 ## Android application
 This project uses straightforward samples of using TensorFlow for mobile applications.